Academic Policies - Undergraduate

 Everyone associated with the University of Southern Maine is expected to adhere to the principles of academic integrity central to the academic function of the University.
 Any breach of academic integrity represents a serious offense.
 Each student has a responsibility to know the standards of conduct and expectations of academic integrity that apply to academic tasks.
 Violations of student academic integrity include any actions that attempt to promote or enhance the academic standing of any student by dishonest means.
 Cheating on an examination, stealing the words or ideas of another (i.e., plagiarism), making statements known to be false or misleading, falsifying the results of one's research, improperly using library materials or computer files, or altering or forging academic records are examples of violations of this policy which are contrary to the academic purposes for which the University exists.
 Acts that violate academic integrity disrupt the educational process and are not acceptable.

 The examination policy states that it is the responsibility of the faculty member to inform the students in each class of the examination requirements for that class.
 Usually, two to four preliminary examinations are administered in each course and count heavily toward the final grade.
-Giving a final exam is not mandatory; however, in classes where they are given, the examinations must be scheduled within the specific final exam period.
+Giving a final exam is not mandatory; however, in courses where they are given, the examinations must be scheduled within the specific final exam period.
 Take-home exams are also due within the final exam period.
 By action of the Faculty Senate, no test or examination may be scheduled during the last week of classes.

-Many divisions of study at the University require as a condition of graduation the completion of one or more training programs or courses in an outside clinical or professional setting, such as a hospital, clinic, professional office, or public classroom.
+Many programs of study at the University require as a condition of graduation the completion of one or more training programs or courses in an outside clinical or professional setting, such as a hospital, clinic, professional office, or public classroom.
 These outside institutions sometimes impose additional requirements upon students as conditions of participation in their programs.
-Such requirements might include evidence of a recent medical examination, evidence of health, auto or other insurance, a written agreement to accept and abide by the rules and regulations of that institution, or the execution of an indemnity agreement or release.
+Such requirements might include evidence of a recent medical examination, evidence of health, auto, or other insurance, a written agreement to accept and abide by the rules and regulations of that institution, or the execution of an indemnity agreement or release.
 The University assumes there will be assent to and compliance with such requirements, rules, and regulations by each student upon his or her enrollment in those courses involving outside clinical study.

 Public institutions of higher education function for the common good, not to further the interest of either the individual faculty member or the institution as a whole.
 The common good depends upon the free search for truth and its free expression.
 Academic freedom is essential for protection of the rights of the teacher in teaching, and the rights of the student to freedom in learning.
 Teachers must be accorded freedom of speech under the First Amendment of the U.S. Constitution, and are entitled to freedom in the classroom in discussing their subjects.
 Controversy lies at the heart of free academic inquiry, and provocative teaching techniques are often effective.
 Rights carry corresponding duties; both faculty and students should exercise this freedom in a responsible manner.